September 15 2020 – Diana L

 Image courtesy of @vaya

 If you are like me, you lovvvvve licorice.
 Licorice tea is made from the root of the licorice plant.
 The root has been used to treat asthma symptoms for years.
 Licorice triggers mucus production which can gently coat and soothe airways.
 This effect is especially helpful for easing a nagging cough.
-Many tea blends such as Rooibos Orange Tea and Serene Tummy include licorice in their ingredients.
+Many tea blends such as Rooibos Orange Tea and Senna Leaf tea include licorice in their ingredients.

 Image courtesy of @healthline